ufJmacca/ufJmacca.github.io/_posts/2022-12-04-Advent-Calandar-day-3.md

 We then loop through the rucksacks and calculate the common char value of the items in each rucksack and store the values in a list.
 We then sum up the list and print out the total common value to complete part 1 of todays challenge.

 For part two, we then repeat the same process to calculate the common char value of items in a group of three rucksacks.
 We loop through the group of rucksacks and calculate the common char value of the items in each group and store the values in a list.
 We then sum up the list and print out the total common value to complete part 2 of todays challenge.

+The code for this challenge, and the others I completed in 2022 can be found on [my github](https://github.com/ufJmacca/advent2022)